|FILM 4320: Women & Film

 The first, introductory section of the course will explore depictions of women and gender norms in mainstream films from the "Golden Age" of Hollywood Cinema (1930s-1950s), such as those directed by Alfred Hitchcock, Dorothy Arzner, and Howard Hawks.
 During this portion of the class, we will begin to map a variety of theoretical arguments about topics such as audience spectatorship, the interplay of desire and identification, and the construction of sexual difference.
 The films during this section will serve as a testing ground for the theories we're learning.

 Always arrive five minutes early to class lectures, not only because we will start promptly but also because late arrivals are extremely disruptive.
 If you must arrive late, always use the back door to enter the room quietly and then sit quietly on the aisle; do not step over people to get to a favorite seat, since this blocks the view of the screen for others.
-Do not text, eat loud foods, sleep, answer cell phones, operate computers, check email, work on other projects, talk with classmates or talk back to the screen loudly, or leave the room for food or other non-emergencies during class lectures; these are a time for serious study of our film texts so you should be taking copious notes to prepare for your quizzes, class discussions, and exams.
+Do not text, eat loud foods, sleep, answer cell phones, operate computers, check email, work on other projects, talk with classmates, or leave the room for food or other non-emergencies during class lectures; these are a time for serious study of our film texts so you should be taking copious notes to prepare for your quizzes, class discussions, and exams.
 You may wish to bring a penlight to classes to help you take notes in the dark.
 Anyone behaving disruptively during class will be asked to leave.

 1. Thornham, Sue, ed.
 Feminist